 I had obtained a Croatian boat license ("Küstenpatent") in 1988

-To save some money, we want to change the booking to a slightly smaller model for just the two of us, and have another look into the brochure: The Sunturist brochure of 1991 looks oddly 'formal'.
+To save money, we want to change the booking to a slightly smaller model for just the two of us.
+We have another look into the Sunturist brochure.

-'Luxury' steel cruisers for up to 6 crew are not for us.
-We turn the page and check out economical smaller boats ...
+'Luxury' (?) steel cruisers for up to 6 crew are certainly not for us.
+We turn the pages and check out more economical smaller boats ...

-The choice for crews with no evening dress or saxophone is between several GRP motor boats of 8 to 9.8 meters length.
+The choice is between several GRP motor boats of 8 to 9.8 meters length.